microsoft/microcode/README.md

 ## Development

-To change or contribute to MicroCode, please read about [MicroCode development](./develop.md).
+To contribute to MicroCode, please read about [MicroCode development](./develop.md).

 ## Contributing